xcat2/confluent-docs/docs/advanced_topics/collective.md

     mgt2
 ```

-Note that a two server collective is actually not redundant, as a minimun of 3 servers is required for redundancy.
+Note that a two server collective is actually not redundant, as a minimum of 3 servers is required for redundancy.
 Any member of a collective
 can invite an additional member.
 For example, extending the collective above to include mgt3 could be done from mgt1, but we will do it from mgt2
 in this case: